-A total of 46 new cases were reported among Indians during the first six months of 1962.
-This is almost twice the number found at the end of Among the Agencies which reported a higher than average TB incidence, he said, were Norway House, where 12 new cases were reported, and Nelson River and Fisher River, which reported nine each.
+Dr. Ross said that the upsurge of tuberculosis among Indians this year may have been due in part to small outbreaks of the disease on a few reservations last spring.
+Among the Agencies which reported a higher than average TB incidence, he said, were Norway House, where 12 new cases were reported, and Nelson River and Fisher River, which reported nine each.

-"But no matter how small these outbreaks, they serve as a graphic reminder that we must intensify our case-finding and treatment programs if we are to eliminate tuberculosis among Indians," he said.
+"But no matter how small these outbreaks, they serve as a graphic reminder that we must intensify our case-finding and treatment programs if we are to eliminate tuberculosis among Indians," he said

 Dr. Ross made a number of recommendations regarding future Indian surveys.
-The most important thing, he suggested, is that these surveys be continued as intensively as in previous years and that maximum effort be made to get full attendance to them, especially old cases known to have had the disease.
+The most important thing, he suggested, is that these surveys be continued as intensively as in previous years and that maximum effort be made to get full attendance to them. especially old cases known to have had the disease.
 (At present about 15,000 Indians are covered by these surveys every year, which is about twothirds of the total Indian population.)

-Dr. Ross also supported recent measures of the Indian Health Services who have revived their B.C.G. vaccination should be hospitalized and treated immediately.
+Dr. Ross also supported recent measures of the Indian Health Services who have revived their B.C.G. vaccination program to give added protection to those who may become infected with tuberculosis.
+He also suggested that no Indian TB patient should be discharged from sanatorium until doctors are satisfied that his disease is arrested.